kuielab/kuielab.github.io/_posts/news/2021-08-31-LG-Dacon-challenge.md

 They proposed [FiLM square](https://github.com/kuielab/mdx-net), an architecture based on Fully Convolutional U-Net network and FiLM(Feature-wise Linear Modulation).
 After the presentation they finally ranked  6th at that competition.

-All The proposed models will be fully open-sourced.
+All the proposed models will be fully open-sourced.

 Congrats!